 Ten years later, there is still no standard for what constitutes green and any debt issuer can label their bond offering green regardless of what it ultimately finances.
 While standards, rules, and norms have proliferated, their application remains uneven, both conceptually and spatially.
-Risks of greenwashing overshadow the entire asset class and contribute to many of the decisions and developments in the market; financiers who have a genuine interest in facilitating “the great transition” build self-governance mechanisms into the green bond infrastructure to insure the green bona fides of a given bond.
+Risks of greenwashing stalk the entire asset class and contribute to many of the decisions and developments in the market; financiers who have a genuine interest in facilitating “the great transition” build self-governance mechanisms into the green bond infrastructure to insure the green bona fides of a given bond.
 These assurance mechanisms are to mitigate the risk that proceeds of green debt will be spent on something considered “un-green,” thereby doing reputational damage to the issuer and the nascent asset class as a whole.

 After that initial issuance by the EIB, development of the green bond market was slow and driven largely by multilateral lenders, primarily the EIB and the World Bank.
 This was because the promise of green bonds was novel and unproven, investors were largely unaware of them, and pricing remained unclear.
 For instance, should the incorporation of poorly understood environmental risks entail higher rates, or should the altruistic intentions of the bond create a discount?
 (Petrova 2016).
 This question remains largely unresolved.

 Growth began to accelerate in 2014, when sub-sovereign issuers, particularly US municipalities and European provinces, began issuing highly rated debt to finance municipal infrastructure projects tied to climate change.
-These bonds were joined by corporate projects and bank issuance as the market matured and standards and metrics for determining what constitutes green developed (though they remained fragmented).
+These bonds were joined by corporate, especially bank, issuance as the market matured and standards and metrics for determining what constitutes green developed.
 For a time, the global distribution of debt issuance was largely confined to the US and Europe and the lion’s share of the proceeds was being spent in those jurisdictions as well.
 This has recently changed, as China, India, Mexico, Poland, Indonesia, and a raft of other countries and entities have begun offering labeled green debt (CBI 2017).

-Nowhere is this more pronounced than in China, which went from zero green debt to being the leader in issuance last year, largely because of regulation and encouragement from the government.
-Compared to USD$XX billion in the US, more than USD$40 billion was raised in China by various state-backed banks for infrastructure projects (ibid; see also Zhou 2017).
+Nowhere is this more pronounced than in China, which went from close to zero green debt to being the leader in issuance in 2016, largely because of regulation and encouragement from the government.
+Of the ~USD$80 billion issued globally in 2016, more than USD$23 billion was raised in China by various state-backed banks (Thomson-Reuters 2017; see also Zhou 2017).
 Another recent development that bears mentioning is the growth of green bond indices, which each have their own criteria for inclusion.
 These demonstrate the degree to which green bonds have moved from an experimental to a mainstream financial product.
 They also play a central role in determining which standards issuers adhere to, and hence the route that risks take in their commodification (Macpherson 2017).

 Today, labeled green bonds generally adhere to a standardized definition of both environmental commitment and of transparency to assure investors that those commitments will be, or were, met.
 There are five primary standards to which a bond can be aligned, ranging from the Climate Bonds Initiative’s in-house definition, which is the most rigorous and requires the highest level of transparency, to rules recently issued by the Chinese investment authorities.
 The most widespread standard in use is the Green Bonds Principles, coordinated by the International Capital Markets Association.
 These principles are becoming the de facto baseline standard for bonds issued in North America and Europe.
-Adherence to them is the primary criterion for inclusion on a small but growing number of green bond indices compiled by market service providers and exchanges, including Bloomberg and S&P.
+Adherence to them is the primary criterion for inclusion on a small but growing number of green bond indices compiled by market service providers and exchanges, including Bloomberg and the London Stock Exchange.